2002 – Megalithomania

 Look at my unlucky rabbit!

-Why could you lie?
+Why could you cry, what the fuck?

-You know you could’ve asked questions
+You know you could’ve asked me questions

 But why are you here?